-To be a proficient swimmer and – more importantly – to be comfortable and confident in open water, you need to embrace the fact you’re a novice and start working with a skills coach and masters program.
+To be a proficient swimmer and – more importantly – to be comfortable and confident in open water, you need to embrace the fact you’re a novice and start working with a skills coach and focus on technique.
 Initially, confidence is the goal.
 Once an athlete knows he or she can stay on top of the water for the entire distance of the swim, you’ve removed or minimized the novice’s biggest underlying fear of the swim: “I will drown.”

 If you’re going for a PR or you’re trying to win the race, you’re not going to want to start in the back.
 But if you’re starting out in the sport and you’re intimidated by an open water swim, the back is a good place to be.
 It’s less stressful, less chaotic, and gives you the opportunity to maintain a pace and effort level you’re comfortable with.
 Even sighting is easier from the back, because you not only have the buoy to look for, but also the wake and splash of the pack in front of you.